reef-technologies/reefperf/README.md

 # reefperf - tool for cloud performace measurement

-Main purpose of project is creation a tool that allows do a perforamce tests and get readable raport from them across many cloud vendors (maybe compare them).
+Main purpose of project is creation a tool that allows do a perforamce tests and get readable report from them across many cloud vendors (maybe compare them).

 # Draft